texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/introduction.md

 The Gazebo simulator is very complex, so it might slow down your computer.
 You'll want to make sure it is not running when you run <code>catkin build</code> to make the build go faster.
 {{site.data.alerts.end}}

 In order to use the robot, you'll need to **roslaunch** a gazebo simulation.
-For the first few exercises, we'll be using the open world that we've built for you.
+For the first few exercises, we'll be using the boxed world that we've built for you.
 To launch it, you'll run a similar roslaunch command to the one you ran at the beginning of the camp:

 {{site.data.alerts.terminal_commands}}
-roslaunch robocamp empty_camp.launch
+roslaunch texas_robocamp box_world.launch
 {{site.data.alerts.terminal_commands_end}}

 To run **your** code, you'll do the **rosrun** command, which we also mentioned earlier.
 For this specific example, you'll do: